-By 2026 ODTP will seek to develop methodologies for tsunami risk assessments including multi-scenario, location-based risk assessment of tsunami hazard characteristics, vulnerability, exposure, likelihood and consequences.
+By 2026 ODTP will seek to develop methodologies for tsunami risk assessments including multiscenario, location-based risk assessment of tsunami hazard characteristics, vulnerability, exposure, likelihood and consequences.
+It is also important to enhance the response capacity of Member States by defining, identifying and bridging gaps in legal and institutional frameworks.
+Also, important is to enhance the capacity of Member States to utilise the results from tsunami risk assessments through development of appropriate risk reduction tools.